jcaillon/valet/tests.d/1107-self-document/results.approved.md

 # ## array::sortWithCriteria
 #
-# Sorts an array using mulitple criteria.
+# Sorts an array using multiple criteria.
 # Excepts multiple arrays.
 The first array is the one to sort.
 # The other arrays are used as criteria.
 Criteria are used in the order they are given.
 # Each criteria array must have the same size as the array to sort.